 One way you can make your house a home is by catering it to your needs: create personal spaces.
 However, many homeowners get nervous when it comes to customizing their place—and with good reason.
 Too much personalization can deter buyers and result in you being stuck in a residence that you no longer want to call home because no one else wants to buy it.

 The key to balancing the custom space conundrum is to transform an area into something emotionally relatable, but functional and purposeful.
-A custom wine cellar is a perfect example of an addition in a home that is moving and personal, yet fulfills its functional role and intention.
+A custom wine cellar is a perfect example of adding to a home that is moving and personal, yet fulfills its functional role and intention.

 A Functional, Purposeful Upgrade